-- Millions of people in the UK have received one of the Covid-19 vaccines.
+- Millions of people in the UK have received one or more of the Covid-19 vaccines.
 They are all suitable for adults with kidney disease.

 - There are several types of vaccine.
 Find out more about them and how they work in the frequently asked questions below.

 - You should have the vaccine when you are offered it, and any booster doses.
-People with advanced kidney disease are much more likely to develop severe illness and even pass away from Covid-19.
-The vaccine will offer some protection for you and your community.
+Evidence suggests that people diagnosed with chronic kidney disease are more at risk of serious complications if they catch Covid-19.

 Continue to take care

 Even if you have received the vaccine, we recommend you seek advice from your GP or other care provider to assess the risk to you and your friends and family.

 Your questions answered

 You may have questions about the Covid-19 vaccines and how they affect you.

 Here are some of the most common questions with answers from kidney specialists.